 Potential adopters may view our Available Animals online and/or come into the shelter to see them.
 Walk-ins during business hours are welcome, there is no appointment needed.
 Please note - animals may be made available for adoption on any given day or time.

-Final Transactions 30 Minutes Prior to Closing
+Final Transactions and visits, 30 Minutes Prior to Closing

 30-Day Get Acquainted Period

 Adopters have a thirty (30) day trial period to get acquainted with their new pet and make sure that they are a proper "fit" for the family.
 We want this to be a happy situation for both you and your new pet.
 If you encounter issues regarding behavior, please see our Cat Adoption Support Resources or Dog Adoption Support Resources or submit a Request for Pet Help to see if we can provide some other assistance in resolving the issue.

 If you have exhausted all options and decide to return your pet to the shelter, you will need to do so by making an appointment for an Adoption Return within that thirty (30) day period, by calling (925) 608-8400.

 All adoption fees are forfeited if you return your adopted pet.
 However, you have the option to exchange the adopted pet for another pet in our shelters.
 If you return the pet after the thirty (30) day period, a surrender fee is required.

 If your pet should die due to illness during the trial period, a veterinarian verification will be required for a full refund of adoption fees.
 Fees and deposits are NOT REFUNDABLE if the animal runs away, is lost or is given away, or if the animal is injured, killed or euthanized due to injury.